Cmoros/laba.solvd_personal-project/src/db/README.md

 - `Station`s can have multiples `Schedules` associated with them(one-to-many) at `Schedule(startStationId)` and `Schedule(endStationId)`. `Schedule`s will be the journey between 2 stations, but many `Station`s can be in different `Schedule`s of the day.
 - `Schedule`s can have multiples `RouteSegment`s and `Cycle`s associated with them(many-to-many) at `RouteSegment(scheduleId)` and `Cycle(scheduleId)`.
 In this case, `Schedule(startStationId)` and `Schedule(endStationId)` will differ in each case, being in `RouteSegment` 2 contiguous `Station`s and in `Cycle`s 2 extremes of the `Line`.
 - `Cycle`s can have multiples `RouteSegment`s associated with them(many-to-many).
 A `Cycle` will be composed of many pieces of `RouteSegment`s.

+## Creating Database Structure

+This PostgreSQL database was created following [these instructions](./init.sql)